MonicaDu2023/Recommendation-with-IBM/README.md

 V. Matrix Factorization

-Finally, you will complete a machine learning approach to building recommendations.
-Using the user-item interactions, you will build out a matrix decomposition.
-Using your decomposition, you will get an idea of how well you can predict new articles an individual might interact with (spoiler alert - it isn't great).
-You will finally discuss which methods you might use moving forward, and how you might test how well your recommendations are working for engaging users.
+Finally, you will complete 2 machine learning model FunkSVD and DeepFM to building recommendations, using the user-item interactions.

 ## Acknowledgements
 I wish to thank [IBM Watson Studio](https://dataplatform.cloud.ibm.com/login) platform for dataset.